perry-ugroop/ugroop-tour-service-dup2/trunk/docs/README_API_Deployment.md

 3. Using your shell command prompt, install Chocolatey type -> iwr https://chocolatey.org/install.ps1 -UseBasicParsing | iex

-4. From your shell tool, go to your cloned folder\trunk\src.
+4. From your shell tool running as Administrator, go to your cloned folder\trunk\src.

 5. Build the images, type -> docker-compose up -d --build